Kelys3/alx-higher_level_programming/0x06-python-classes/README.md

 * Inheritance: The ability of a class to inherit properties and behaviors from its parent class.
 * Polymorphism: The ability of different classes to be treated as objects of a common superclass.

-*This project is part of the ALX software engineering program 2023.*
+This project is part of the ALX software engineering program 2023.

+Happy Coding!(:grinning:)